 A qualified pest controller can determine the type, source and extent of the infestation, then use registered insecticides to control the fleas.
 Good hygiene practices, such as frequent house cleaning, should reduce the risk of further infestations.

-For further information about finding a professional pest control operator, please refer to the Better Health Channel fact sheet Pesticides - how to choose a pest control service
+For further information about finding a professional pest control operator, please refer to the Better Health Channel fact sheet Pest control services.

 Where to get help